microsoft/vscode-docs/docs/java/java-project.md

 For more details on library, refer to [Library Configuration](/docs/java/java-project.md#library-configuration).

 ### Export to JAR

 You can export your build to JAR by clicking the **↓** sign on project view or run command: **Java: Export Jar...**.

 ![export jar](images/java-project/projectmanager-exportjar.gif)

 ## Configure JDK

 As Java evolves, it's common that developers work with multiple versions of JDK.
 To correctly configure your environment and project, you have to know two configurations, `java.configuration.runtimes` and `java.home`.
-The former specifies options for your project’s execution environment; the latter specifies your language server's execution environment.
+The former specifies options for your project's execution environment; the latter specifies your language server's execution environment.

-> **Note**: although language server requires JDK 11 or above version to run, this is **NOT** a requirement to your project's runtime.
+> **Note**: Although the Java language server requires JDK version 11 or above to run, this is **NOT** a requirement to your project's runtime.

 ### JDK for projects